UW-GDA/gda_course_2021/resources/conda.md

 The environment used for the winter 2021 course is in `uwgda-image-2021` repo in the UW-GDA organization on github:
 https://github.com/UW-GDA/uwgda-image-2021/blob/main/environment.yml

-Download or copy the content of this file to your computer.
+Download or copy the content of this text file to your computer.
 On github, you can right-click on the "RAW" button and save link as.

 View it with a text editor and note that it is basically just a list of package names (many you will recognize from this course).
 The first line `uwgda2021` defines the conda environment name.

-Note that we hardcoded version numbers for most packages.
+Note that we may have hardcoded version numbers for some packages (e.g., `- python=3.8`).
 This is not necessary, but is a best practice for our classroom situation.
-Some packages would likely be updated during the quarter, potentially changing/breaking some functionality.
-For your personal setup, you may want to remove the version numbers, so conda will automatically fetch the latest version of each package, and you can access latest features (but no guarantee that our notebooks will run out of the box).
+Because many of these projects are under active development, new versions of many these packages would likely be released during the quarter, potentially changing/breaking some functionality.
+For your personal setup, you may want to remove the version numbers, so conda will automatically fetch the latest version of each package, and you can access latest features (but no guarantee that the GDA notebooks will run out of the box).

 To recreated the `uwgda2021` environment on your local machine, run the following from a terminal: